Canning Basics

 All You Ever Wanted To Know About Open Kettle Canning But Were Afraid To Ask

-By and large, discussing open kettle canning, also known as inversion canning, in a canning community can lead to intense online debates, resembling a virtual battleground.
-It is not uncommon to have opposing sides exchange harsh words whenever somebody brings up the subject of canning the old fashioned way.
-However, safety arguments on both sides are often superficial, boiling down to phrases like “because our ancestors did it” or “because the USDA recommends it.”
+By and large, discussing open kettle canning, also known as inversion canning, in a canning community resemble a virtual battleground.
+It is common to have opposing sides exchange harsh words whenever somebody brings up the subject of canning the old fashioned way.
+However, safety arguments on both sides are often superficial.
+For most part the arguments boil down to phrases like “because our ancestors did it” or “because the USDA recommends it.”
 With our background in medicine and applied science, we diligently examine safety concerns related to open kettle canning, exploring the reasoning behind each argument.
 Subsequently, we’ll offer practical steps aimed at enhancing the safety of your open kettle canning practices.

 Disclaimer and Caution

 Without reservation, we state that the open kettle canning method is not an approved USDA canning method to preserve food.
 The information shared here is for general awareness and personal use only.
-Equally important, we acknowledge that the provided information may contain inaccuracies or errors, and we explicitly disclaim liability for any such inaccuracies or errors to the maximum extent permitted by law.
+Equally important, we acknowledge that the provided information may contain inaccuracies or errors.
+Furthermore, we explicitly disclaim liability for any such inaccuracies or errors to the maximum extent permitted by law.

 What is open kettle canning method?